 Lacto-fermentation has been used for thousands of years for human and animal nutrition.
 Lactic acid bacteria, like the probiotics you find in Greek yogurt, is beneficial in making the feed easier for the chickens to digest and it improves the overall bioavailable nutrients.
-Studies show fermented feed has increased levels of Vitamins B, C and K, along with increased protein as well!
+Fermented feed can have increased levels of Vitamins B, C and K, along with increased protein as well!
 Higher levels of digestible protein can can also help with egg production.

-The simple process of soaking the organic whole grains before feeding helps to release the stored nutrients by breaking the dormancy in the now softened, potentially sproutable whole grains.
-Because digestion becomes more efficient, fermenting the feed stretches your feed dollar further because less feed is needed per serving.
+The simple process of soaking the organic whole grains before feeding helps to release the stored nutrients by breaking the dormancy in the now softened whole grains.
+With nutrients that are more readily available, fermenting the feed requires less feed per serving.
 Whether fed daily or used as a treat, the fermenting process for Scratch and Peck poultry feeds is as easy as adding water and letting the feed soak for approximately 3 days, depending on climate.
 Really – it’s just that simple!
 Nature has the amazing ability to create complex nutrients from very simple ingredient combinations.
 As an added bonus, providing wet, fermented feed instead of dry feed helps your flock with better water management as less additional water will be needed for the digestion process!

 Getting Started: Container Selection –

-To get started with fermenting feed, you will need to choose containers based on the number of birds you are feeding.
-If you have a smaller flock, you will likely do just fine long term using quart or half-gallon sized Mason jars, or even a repurposed water pitcher.
+To get started with fermenting feed, choose containers based on the number of birds you are feeding.
+If you have a smaller flock, you will likely do just fine using quart or half-gallon sized Mason jars, or even a repurposed water pitcher.
+Our Sprout-Ferment Starter Kit includes a 32-oz Mason jar, which is ideal for small backyard flocks.
 If you have a larger flock, food grade buckets or bins will be a better choice once you get the hang of the fermenting process.
 Many small production growers have had success with modified 55 gallon drums where they pop in PVC piping as spigot to easily fill a trough with fermented feed.
 Make sure the container you choose has a lid that can be loosely fitted.
-As CO₂ gasses are a natural by-product of the fermentation process, the fermenting feed should never be tightly sealed or pressure will build up, damaging the container and creating a potentially explosive mess.
+As CO₂ gases are a natural by-product of the fermentation process, the fermenting feed should never be tightly sealed or pressure will build up, damaging the container and creating a potentially explosive mess.
 Whatever type of container is chosen, some experimenting will be necessary to get the best results as the fermentation process will be faster in warmer environments and much slower if it is cold.

 Mad Scientist: Chicken Feed Mixology –

-Once a container has been selected, simply measure out the estimated amount your flock will consume in one day and place it into the container.
-(We estimate an adult chicken will consume approximately ¼ lb of dry feed per day.)
-Add unchlorinated water at about 2 parts per one part feed.
+Once a container has been selected, measure out the estimated amount your flock will consume in one day and place it into the container.
+(We estimate an adult chicken will consume approximately 1/3 lb of dry feed per day.)
+Add unchlorinated water at two parts per one part feed.
 Make sure to leave room in the container because the mixture will expand.
-Especially for the first few batches, it is important to check the mixture after 30 minutes to make sure enough water is being provided to cover the feed after initial absorption.
+Especially for the first few batches, it is important to check the mixture after 30 minutes to make sure there is enough water to cover the feed after initial absorption.
 Once the ferment batch has been prepared, move the container to an area with a consistent, moderate temperature away from sun exposure.
 For the next 3 days (more or less depending on the temperature), let the mixture sit with a loose fitting cover, stirring the mix once a day.
-You will know the fermenting process is working when little bubbles start appearing on the surface!
+You will know the fermenting process is working when little bubbles start appearing on the surface.

 Picky Chicky: Feeding Consistency and Feeder Type

-After a few days, the fermented feed should smell slightly sour which is a good indication that the process has been effective and is ready to serve to your flock.
+After a couple days, the fermented feed should smell slightly sour, which is a good indication that the process has been effective and is ready to serve to your flock.
 Before feeding, check the texture of the ferment.
-Keep in mind, if the fermented feed is too soupy, the chickens will not want to eat it.
-Ideally, the texture will be closer to clumping than runny.
-In our experience, a trough or open bowl is best to use for feeding a fermented mash rather than a gravity style feeder.
+If you end up with a soupy mix, simply add a little bit of dry feed to thicken it.
+Ideally, the texture will be closer to clumpy than runny.
+A trough feeder or open bowl is best to use for feeding a fermented mash rather than a gravity style feeder.

 While many birds will have no problem transitioning to fermented feed, we do hear from time to time that some owners may have a difficult time convincing their flock to eat wet feed and may choose to stay with a dry feed.
 Even chickens have opinions and can get set in their ways!
-Fermenting feed may not work for every flock or situation but it can be a great way to add additional nutritional benefits to your flock and help to save on your feed bill over time.
-Give it a try!
+Fermenting feed may not work for every flock or situation, and that is totally okay!
+Even served dry, our feeds are balanced and nutritious.

 Fermenting Feed Tips: